dsshean/TheSimulation/README.md

 # RANDOM_SEED_VALUE=42 # Integer value for reproducible randomness, or leave unset for random behavior
 ```

+### Key Configuration Parameters in `src/config.py`:

+Below is a description of the main parameters defined in src/config.py.
+Many can be overridden using the `.env` file as shown above.

+### Core API and Model Configuration:

+- API_KEY (Env: GOOGLE_API_KEY): Essential.
+Your Google API key for accessing Gemini models.
+- MODEL_NAME (Env: MODEL_GEMINI_PRO, Default: gemini-1.5-flash-latest or similar): The primary Gemini model used for complex reasoning tasks by Simulacra agents, the World Engine, and other core LLM interactions.
+- SEARCH_AGENT_MODEL_NAME (Env: SEARCH_AGENT_MODEL_NAME, Default: gemini-1.5-flash-latest or similar): The Gemini model used by the dedicated search agent.
+- IMAGE_GENERATION_MODEL_NAME (Env, Default: gemini-1.0-pro-vision-001 or similar): The model for narrative image generation.
+Ensure you use a model capable of image generation.

+### Simulation Parameters:

+- SIMULATION_SPEED_FACTOR (Env, Default: 1.0): Multiplier for simulation time progression relative to real time.
+- UPDATE_INTERVAL (Env, Default: 0.1): Real-world seconds between main simulation loop updates and display refreshes.
+- MAX_SIMULATION_TIME (Env, Default: 96000.0): Maximum simulation time in simulation seconds before the simulation automatically stops.
+- MEMORY_LOG_CONTEXT_LENGTH (Default: 10): Number of recent narrative entries provided to Simulacra agents as part of their immediate context.
+  Agent Self-Reflection & Dynamic Interruption Parameters: These control how agents might pause long tasks for self-reflection or be interrupted by minor dynamic events.

+- AGENT_INTERJECTION_CHECK_INTERVAL_SIM_SECONDS (Env, Default: 120.0)
+- LONG_ACTION_INTERJECTION_THRESHOLD_SECONDS (Env, Default: 300.0)
+- INTERJECTION_COOLDOWN_SIM_SECONDS (Env, Default: 450.0)
+- PROB_INTERJECT_AS_SELF_REFLECTION (Env, Default: 0.60)
+- DYNAMIC_INTERRUPTION_CHECK_REAL_SECONDS (Env, Default: 5.0)
+- DYNAMIC_INTERRUPTION_TARGET_DURATION_SECONDS (Env, Default: 600.0)
+- DYNAMIC_INTERRUPTION_PROB_AT_TARGET_DURATION (Env, Default: 0.35)
+- MIN_DURATION_FOR_DYNAMIC_INTERRUPTION_CHECK (Env, Default: 60.0)

+### World Information Gatherer:

+- WORLD_INFO_GATHERER_INTERVAL_SIM_SECONDS (Env, Default: 3600.0): How often (in simulation seconds) world feeds (e.g., weather, news) are updated.
+- MAX_WORLD_FEED_ITEMS (Env, Default: 5): Maximum number of items to retain for each feed category.

+### Narrative Image Generation:

+- ENABLE_NARRATIVE_IMAGE_GENERATION (Env, Default: False): Set to "true" to enable image generation.
+- IMAGE_GENERATION_INTERVAL_REAL_SECONDS (Env, Default: 1800.0): Frequency (in real-world seconds) of image generation attempts.

+### Random Seed:

+- RANDOM_SEED (Env: RANDOM_SEED_VALUE, Default: None): If set to an integer, this seed is used for random number generation, allowing for reproducible runs (for aspects dependent on random).
+If None, randomness will vary.

+### Paths & Keys:

+- BASE_DIR, STATE_DIR, LIFE_SUMMARY_DIR, IMAGE_GENERATION_OUTPUT_DIR (or NARRATIVE_IMAGE_OUTPUT_DIR): These define the directory structure for storing data, state files, agent profiles, and generated images.
+They are typically derived from the project's root.
+- Various \_KEY constants (e.g., SIMULACRA_KEY, WORLD_STATE_KEY): Internal string constants used to consistently access parts of the main simulation state dictionary.
+They are generally not meant for direct user configuration via .env but are central to the codebase's state management.

+Refer to src/config.py for the full list of parameters, their default values, and more specific comments.

 ### Logs and Data

 The `data/` directory is the primary location for all persistent files related to your simulations.
 It typically contains the following subdirectories: